-Cultures associated with the 'Ubaid appear to come to an abrupt end in eastern Arabia in c.3800 BC.
-This leaves an archaeological 'vacuum' during the fourth and third millennia BC, a phenomenon also evident within other areas of the Arabian Peninsula and often termed the 'Dark Millennium' (Uerpmann M. 2003).
-This date coincides with a period of declining lake levels, dune reactivation and desertification, favouring a semi-nomadic rather than a sedentary lifestyle.
-The 'vacuum' theory is based on the absence of finds and is particularly relevant to funerary archaeology.
-Work at Wādī Debay'ān, however, may suggest this 'vacuum' may also relate to a change in funerary practices resulting in an absence of surface expression and the 'invisibility' of sites within the modern landscape.
-Given the relatively low numbers of burials dated to the Neolithic period, and the absence of burials between the fourth and second millennia BC, two hypotheses have been proposed to explain the large number of burial cairns attributed to the Iron Age in Qatar (Cuttler, Al-Naimi & Tetlow 2013):
+Cultures associated with the 'Ubaid appear to come to an abrupt end in eastern Arabia in around 3800 BC.
+This leaves an archaeological 'vacuum' during the 4th and 3rd millennia BC, a phenomenon also evident within other areas of the Arabian Peninsula and often termed the 'Dark Millennium' (Uerpmann 2003).

+This date coincides with a period of declining lake levels, dunes reactivation and desertification, favoring a semi-nomadic rather than a sedentary lifestyle.
+This 'vacuum theory' is based on the absence of finds and is particularly relevant to funerary archaeology.
+However, work at Wādī Debayʿān may suggest this 'vacuum' may also relate to a change in funerary practices, resulting in an absence of a surface expression and the 'invisibility' of sites within the modern landscape.
+Given the relatively low numbers of burials dated to the Neolithic period, and the absence of burials between the 4th and 2nd millennia, two hypotheses have been proposed to explain the large number of burial cairns attributed to the Iron Age in Qatar (Cuttler et al. 2013).

-- 1. The cairns represent an increase in population during the late Iron Age due to favourable weather conditions or technological innovations. - The cairns date to a much wider time span and therefore represent a relatively consistent demographic; chronological markers, however, are not being detected or are incorrectly attributed, either because of the absence of absolute dating techniques or because of assumptions that similar cairn morphologies represent similar periods.
+1. The cairns represent an increase in population during the late Iron Age due to favorable weather conditions or technological innovations.

+2. The cairns date to a much wider time span and therefore represent a relatively consistent demographic; however, chronological markers are not being detected or are incorrectly attributed either because of the absence of absolute dating techniques or due to assumptions that similar cairn morphologies represent similar periods.